Teenage Mutant Ninja Turtles in film

-The Teenage Mutant Ninja Turtles, a fictional superhero team created by Kevin Eastman and Peter Laird, have appeared in six theatrical feature-length films since their debut.
+The Teenage Mutant Ninja Turtles, a superhero team created by Kevin Eastman and Peter Laird, have appeared in seven theatrical feature-length films since their debut.
 The first film was released in 1990, at the height of the franchise's popularity.
 Despite mixed reviews from critics, it was a commercial success that garnered two direct sequels, Teenage Mutant Ninja Turtles II: The Secret of the Ooze in 1991 and Teenage Mutant Ninja Turtles III in 1993, both of which were modest successes.

-During a revival of the franchise prompted by the successful 2003–2009 TV series, a separate computer-animated film titled TMNT was released in 2007.
-A fifth film by Paramount Pictures was released in 2014 and served as a reboot to the live-action films.
+An animated film titled TMNT was released in 2007.

+Following the purchase of the Turtles franchise by Viacom in 2009, Paramount Pictures gained the exclusive theatrical film rights.
+The studio's first film which served as a reboot of the series was released in 2014.
 A sequel, Teenage Mutant Ninja Turtles: Out of the Shadows, was released in 2016 and was the first film in the franchise to be considered financially unsuccessful.

-The six films have grossed $1.2 billion worldwide.
-A computer-animated reboot film, Teenage Mutant Ninja Turtles: Mutant Mayhem is scheduled to release in theaters in 2023.
+An animated reboot film, Teenage Mutant Ninja Turtles: Mutant Mayhem was released in 2023.
+The seven films have grossed $1.3 billion worldwide.